Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Jefferson County and Walworth County also have Clean Sweep programs in place to accept old medications and household chemicals.
 These programs should be utilized annually as City Ordinance 16.14.575 prohibits the above discharges.
 Information for these programs can be found at the Jefferson County website or the Walworth County website.

-The compost site will open for the season on Saturday, April 4, 2020, at 8 a.m. until 2 p.m.
-The compost site will also open on Wednesdays beginning April 8, from 3 p.m. to 7 p.m.
-The City will provide a loader for loading chips and compost into resident’s trailers and trucks beginning Saturday, April 4.
+The compost site is now open for the season.
+Hours of operation are Saturdays from 8 a.m. - 2 p.m. and Wednesdays from 3 p.m. to 7 p.m.
+The City will provide a loader for loading chips and compost into residents’ trailers and trucks.
 This loader will be available the first Saturday of every month until the site closes for the season.
+The compost site will be closed on Saturday, July 4, 2020.

 *Please allow enough time for unloading as the compost site will close promptly at the posted times.*